joelcpinheiro/joelcpinheiro.github.io/tips.md

-See my tips for Nomad click [here](post-nomad-2021-02-26) See tips for Proxmox click [here](post-proxmox-2021-02-24) <a href="https://joelpinheiro.com/post-proxmox-2021-02-24">here</a>
+See my tips for Nomad click [here](post-nomad-2021-02-26) See my POC using Docker Swarm, click [here](post-swarmpoc-2021-02-28) See tips for Proxmox click [here](post-proxmox-2021-02-24) <a href="https://joelpinheiro.com/post-proxmox-2021-02-24">here</a>

 ### Always share my content to growing the power of internet!